A story from the fan post section that we should have promoted to the front page a while ago.

 Rix did not call plays, recruit players, or determine who would take the field, and as subsequent games would prove, Rix was the best of the lot.
 Back-ups would appear, shine for a game or two, then fade only to be replaced by Rix once again.
 It is an absurd proposition that Florida State’s woes could be attributed to one single player on a roster of more than 100 men but if it wasn’t Rix that Happened, what did?

 There is no particular order to the troubles the Seminoles were beginning to face in 2001, but since Rix was so often blamed for the falling fortunes of Florida State the quarterback situation is a good place to start.
 Chris Rix was the only four-year starting quarterback Bobby Bowden ever had and for good reason.
 Freshmen did not fit into Bowden’s system of playing back up for two years then starting two years, usually taking a redshirt in there somewhere.
 That was how it worked for Peter Tom Willis (started 1988-89), Casey Weldon (90-91), Charlie Ward (92-93), Danny Kanell (94-95), and Thad Busby (96-97).
 Next in line was Dan Kendra, a hulk of a man who actually did a photo shoot once covered in green paint.
-Kendra was celebrated before he ever took the field, but when he blew out his knee in the 1998 spring game, the 26-year-old sophomore Chris Weinke took the starting position and that went pretty well, to use some writerly understatement.
+Kendra was celebrated before he ever took the field (see "The Legend of Dan Kendra"), but when he blew out his knee in the 1998 spring game, the 26-year-old sophomore Chris Weinke took the starting position and that went pretty well, to use some writerly understatement.

 Jared Jones was the future of the program, the backup who should have started as a redshirt junior in 2001.
 Jones was 6-foot-5-inches tall, 235 pounds, and had a huge arm.
-He was from Washington State and held offers from Washington, Tennessee, and Michigan when all those teams were on top before signing with the Seminoles in 1998.
+He was from the state of Washington and held offers from the Universities of Washington, Tennessee, and Michigan when all those teams were on top before signing with the Seminoles in 1998.
 Bowden did not even see the point of pursuing him, telling OC Mark Richt, "That kid ain't coming from Walla Walla to Florida State.
 You're wasting our time and wasting our money."
 But Jones did come because, as he said, "I've always wanted to be a Seminole."
 Thus was the power of Bowden's program, pulling a kid from 2,600 miles away, a perfect diagonal across the country.
 Only a handful of Division I schools were farther away.
 It was a great time to be a Seminole.

 Jones played a little in garbage time in 1998 and 1999 but pulled on a redshirt for the 2000 season; Weinke was the starter in his senior season with Marcus Outzen, the proven backup, also in his final year.
 In 2001 Jones should have started as a mature, fourth-year junior but instead the fates began to turn on Florida State quarterbacks.
 Jones raided the refrigerator of a female student he did not know—he was holding a package of hotdogs outside when the police arrived.
 Richt gave him the choice to sit another year, losing that year of eligibility, and then compete for the job his senior season, or leave the team.
 He bolted to play baseball for the Mariners’ rookie team in Peoria, AZ.